Stoffel Wealth

 Book Review: Thinking, Fast and Slow by Daniel Kahneman

-Introduction Few books have had as profound an impact on the way we understand human behaviour - especially in the context of decision-making - as Thinking, Fast and Slow by Daniel Kahneman.
-Published in 2011 and based on decades of psychological research (including...
+Introduction Few books have had as profound an impact on the way we understand human behaviour, especially in the context of decision-making, as Thinking, Fast and Slow by Daniel Kahneman.
+Published in 2011 and based on decades of psychological research (including his...

 Diversification vs. Concentration: Why You Shouldn’t Copy Buffett